The most common question I get from beginner Peloton users is how to make the Peloton bike seat more comfortable. And I get it.

-If you’re still finding that the Peloton seat hurts, there are still more ways for how to make the Peloton seat more comfortable.
+If you’re still finding that the Peloton seat hurts, there are still more ways to make the Peloton seat more comfortable.
 Keep in mind it might have become a skincare issue.

 First, don’t sit around in sweaty padded shorts after your class.
-That keeps your skin moist and can help create an environment for saddles sores.
+That keeps your skin moist and can help create an environment for saddle sores.

 Next, speaking of saddle sores, you may have them.
-For me saddles sores from my Peloton were more like painful, ingrown hair follicles where the back of my thigh met my butt cheeks.
+For me saddle sores from my Peloton were more like painful, ingrown hair follicles where the back of my thigh met my butt cheeks.

 Products you can buy for comfort

 I’ve recently invested in two skincare products that have helped tremendously.
-Don’t judge me on the names but here you.
-One is called Hoo Ha Ride Glide Chamois Cream and the other is Body Glide Cycle Chamois Balm.
+One is called Body Glide Cycle Chamois Balm.

 Get a professional bike fit